MCP Setup Guide

 DENY | Tool call is rejected with a reason |

 Any other action value returns 400 listing the allowed set.
+Creating a policy is an Editor action; deleting one is an Admin action.
 See the MCP API reference for the full body.

 Approval Queue